gotham29/htm-state/demos/uav/doc.md

   <source src="generated/media/uav_no_failure_baseline.mp4" type="video/mp4">
 </video>

+*(Placeholder — final video will reflect stable HTM-State with low spike activity and no sustained elevation.)*

 **How to read it:** you want **low anomaly/spike activity** and no sustained elevation over long stretches.

 ### 2) Engine failure (transition window)